 Who gets adult congenital heart disease?

 With today's diagnostic tests, cardiologists can usually detect and diagnose congenital heart defects before a child reaches school age.
 However, in some cases, these conditions go unnoticed until a person becomes an adult.

-If you are a newly diagnosed adult with a congenital heart condition, you may have wondered why it took so long to develop symptoms.
+If you are a newly diagnosed adult with a congenital heart condition, you may have wondered why you didn't experience symptoms of pediatric congenital heart disease.
 In this case, your underlying defect may not be very severe.
 It can take many years for some heart defects to cause symptoms.